msandifo/reprosci/2018/reprosci001/Readme.md

 ##### Setup

-Set variables, such as the `drake.path`, read in key data functions, the ggplot theme, plot functions the drake plan `reproplan`.
+Set variables, such as the `drake.path`, read in speciifc functions, a ggplot theme, plot functions the drake plan `reproplan`.

 ``` r